 A newer, alternative method of delivering contraception is through telemedicine.
 Telemedicine allows women to receive health care such as medication abortion or prescriptions for contraception by means of telecommunication through devices such as computers or mobile phones.
 The use of telemedicine gives women who live in rural areas or low-income women who cannot afford to travel to clinics the ability to access these services.
 It can also save women the costs of medically-unnecessary in-clinic visits.

-Yet despite its proven safety and efficacy, states have passed laws restricting the use of telemedicine for reproductive healthcare – singling out abortion in particular and targeting it compared to other fields that routinely use telemedicine to expand access to healthcare.
-RHTP advocates for greater inclusion of telemedicine technology in reproductive healthcare and opposition to state restrictions on the use of telemedicine in the reproductive arena.
+Yet despite its proven safety and efficacy, as of spring 2017 several states have passed laws restricting the use of telemedicine for reproductive healthcare – singling out abortion in particular and targeting it compared to other fields that routinely use telemedicine to expand access to healthcare.
+RHTP worked with partners to advocate for greater inclusion of telemedicine technology in reproductive healthcare and opposition to state restrictions on the use of telemedicine in the reproductive arena.